Ideal Sex in der Wüste – Luxor Holidays amidst the Misery of the World. 砂漠での理想的なセックス 〜 世界の悲惨さの中でのルクソール休暇。

 Now we have the year 2025, and I can say without exaggeration that I spent my summer holidays in the Misery of the World.

-A tunnel vision should not be tolerated.
-It is not appropriate to take a limited, one-sided view when you travel to a country as a tourist.
 More desirable to think and act openly and comprehensively than to focus on just a small slice of swimming-pool-reality and hotel-night-parties with permitted alcohol in an Islamic state.

 Save me from kitschy souvenirs that collect dust at home (Staubfänger), thanks to the experiences of my parents and relatives!